Sharky90/100-days-of-code/r1-log.md

 Ahaa so now with template views I can show a template with CBV's and very quickly display information 'List & Detail views' from my model.
 Nice... 💻💪😬
 #100DaysOfCode

+// Day 78 December 22.
+Monday //

+Part two of 'List & Detail views' ran into some issues and couldn't figure out what the solution is I better check Djangos Documentation thoroughly.
+Need to rest now !
+🤯
+#100DaysOfCode